eam-00/Linux-Notes/Misc/notes.md

 When they confirm that the directories and the validation file are on the server.
 Test it on an Incognito session.
 Contact Name Cheap Support via chat, they issue the SSL certificate immediately.
-- Send email with the SSL certificate & the key to domain.something.
+- Send email with the SSL certificate & the key to **domain.something**.